25 Comments

 Every.
 Time.
 Elise.
 Slain.

-Poetry Tracks In Snow Holly L's avatar
+Poetry Tracks In the Snow's avatar

 This is such a wonderful poem; I might should tell you I loved every word 💛💛💛